- Singapore casinos to up vigilance for transactions over S$4,000 (US$2,950).

 But can you put a price on safety?
 Most would say no.

-The casino industry in Singapore is taking bold steps to keep out the bad people and the dirty money.
+The casino industry in Singapore is taking bold steps with new casino rules to fight terrorism funding.